daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 - The config file for Shiny Server is at `/etc/shiny-server/shiny-server.conf`.
 - To reload the server after editing the config, use `sudo reload shiny-server`.
 - **Important!** If you look in the config file, you will see that by default, apps are ran as user "shiny".
 It's important to understand which user is running an app because things like file permissions and personal R libraries will be different for each user and it might cause you some headaches until you realize it's because the app should not be run as "shiny".
 Just keep that in mind.
+- The fact that apps run as the user `shiny` means that any package required in a shiny app needs to be either in the global library or in `shiny`'s library.
+[As I mentioned above](#user-libraries), you might need to install R packages in a special way to make sure the `shiny` user can access them.

 <h1 id="reverse-proxy">Step 9: Make pretty URLs for RStudio Server and Shiny Server</h1>